reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 * Last Name (optional)
 * Pronoun (optional)

+### WiMLDS Organizer Introduction
+The WiMLDS organizer typically does an introduction and can include the following announcements.
+There is a [list of reminders](https://github.com/WiMLDS/bayarea-2019-scikit-sprint/blob/master/sprint_planning/reminders.md) posted in the GH repo.
+- wifi instructions
+- bathroom locations
+- Code of Conduct (read CoC, let people know they can contact you or another organizer with any concerns)
+- reminder to participants to take photos & tweet and share on social media (Twitter, LinkedIn, Instagram, etc.)
+- cleaning up:  *We are in a borrowed space, please clean up after yourself*
+- thank venue host
+- thank sponsors
+- Women's space:  respect it is a women's space
+  - Speaking: let others speak:  *Two people speak once before you speak twice* (From Write/Speak/Code)
+- feedback form:  complete feedback form

 ### Pair Programming

 Pair programming is highly encouraged, but not required.
 Attendees can find a partner sitting near them.
 If some people are still looking for a partner, the WiMLDS organizer can connect people at the event.